AVIATION

 Design Director

-Jennifer is a Design Director in Gensler’s Los Angeles office and experienced interior architect with a passion for design.
-She holds a successful 24-year track record of taking...
+Jennifer Cardinal is a Design Director in Gensler’s Los Angeles office and interior designer with over 23 years of experience working on projects from conceptualization to completion.